 d.
 How many people live in Bridgeville after 5 years?

 e.
-How many years will it take for Bridgeville to have a population of 7320?
+Graphically, how many years will it take for Bridgeville to have a population of 7320?

 The Franklins inherited $3500, which they want to invest for their child’s future college expenses.
 They are trying to investigate 2 options.
 A simple interest account with a rate of 7%.
 Or a compound interest account with a rate of 8.25% interest compounded monthly, determine which options is a better option, if they are investing the money for 5 years.